takahirom/code-path-tracer/proposals/01-unify-api-interface.md

 - **Future-proof design** that can accommodate new features seamlessly
 - **Smooth migration path** that doesn't break existing code

-The DSL approach aligns with modern Kotlin library design patterns and provides the flexibility needed for both simple and advanced use cases.
+The Builder approach aligns with proven Kotlin library design patterns used by industry leaders like Google, Square, and Facebook, providing a stable foundation for both simple and advanced use cases while ensuring optimal IDE support and maintainability.